 Limbic system: Effects of drugs on the brain

 The limbic system in the brain is comprised of various parts that control most of our emotional responses and memory retention.
 Do drugs affect the limbic system?
-In case you’re wondering what part of the brain controls addiction, the limbic system is also known to control the use of alcohol or drugs when an individual is suffering from substance abuse.
+In case you’re wondering what part of the brain controls addiction, the limbic system is also known to control the use of alcohol or drugs when an individual is suffering from substance use disorder.
 Substance-seeking behavior is often reinforced by emotional and memory triggers from the limbic system such as:

 - Experiencing unhealthy stress, sadness, and other negative emotions